Clarification and stabilization of wine: Filtration

 While fining clarifies wine by binding to suspended particles and precipitating out as larger particles, filtration works by passing the wine through a filter medium that captures particles larger than the medium's holes.
 Complete filtration may require a series of filtering through progressively finer filters.
-Many white wines require the removal of all potentially active yeast and/or lactic acid bacteria if they are to remain reliably stable in bottle, and this is usually now achieved by fine filtration.
+Many white wines require the removal of all potentially active yeast and/or lactic acid bacteria if they are to remain reliably stable in bottle, and this is usually achieved by fine filtration.

 Most filtration in a winery can be classified as either the coarser depth filtration or the finer surface filtration.
 In depth filtration, often done after fermentation, the wine is pushed through a thick layer of pads made from cellulose fibers, diatomaceous earth, or perlite.
 In surface filtration, the wine passes through a thin membrane.
 Running the wine parallel to the filter surface, known as cross-flow filtration, will minimize the filter clogging.
 The finest surface filtration, microfiltration, can sterilize the wine by trapping all yeast and, optionally, bacteria, and so is often done immediately prior to bottling.
-An absolute rated filter of 0.45 µm is generally considered to result in a microbially stable wine and is accomplished by the use of membrane cartridges, most commonly polyvinylidene fluoride (PVDF).
-Certain red wines may be filtered to 0.65 µm, to remove yeast, or to 1.0 µm to remove viable brettanomyces only.
+An absolute rated filter of 0.45 μm is generally considered to result in a microbially stable wine and is accomplished by the use of membrane cartridges, most commonly polyvinylidene fluoride (PVDF).
+Certain red wines may be filtered to 0.65 μm, to remove yeast, or to 1.0 μm to remove viable brettanomyces only.